GienekP/menu4car/README.md

 ### for all systems then:

-You will need mads.exe which can be downloaded from https::github.com/tebe6502/Mad-Assembler from bin/windows catalog.
+You will need mads/mads.exe which can be downloaded from https::github.com/tebe6502/Mad-Assembler from bin/<SO>/ catalog.
-You will also need git (I personally have it installed under WSL and switch from env to env, but it can be installed separately)
+You will also need git for convenience (I personally have it installed under WSL and switch from env to env, but it can be installed separately)

-You can download the code from repositories below by hand from github (as zip) and set them by hand (https://github.com/GienekP/menu4car and https://github.com/emmanuel-marty/apultra)
+If you do not want to use git, you can download the code from repositories below by hand from github (as zip) and set them by hand (https://github.com/GienekP/menu4car and https://github.com/emmanuel-marty/apultra)

 To get the code, type in terminal: